Aaron Hirota

 Shelley has lectured throughout North America and Europe and her work on resilient landscapes and contemporary children’s playspaces has been presented at several international conferences.

-Appointed Educator, School of Environmental Design + Rural Development (SEDRD) Landscape Architecture, University of Guelph
+Assistant Professor, Landscape Architecture at the School of Environmental Design and Rural Development, University of Guelph

 Karen Liu